-If you want to get the service information, see "Service and Owner Publications" in the Index.
+If you want to get the service information, see Service Publications Ordering Information on page 7-11.
+"Part B: Owner Checks and Services" tells you what should be checked and when.
+It also explains what you can easily do to help keep your vehicle in good condition.

-- "Part B: Owner Checks and Services" tells you what should be checked and when.
-It also explains what you can easily do to help keep your vehicle in good condition. - "Part C: Periodic Maintenance Inspections" explains important inspections that your dealer's service department or another qualified service center should perform. - "Part D: Recommended Fluids and Lubricants" lists some recommended products necessary to help keep your vehicle properly maintained.
-These products, or their equivalents, should be used whether you do the work yourself or have it done. - "Part E: Maintenance Record" is a place for you to record and keep track of the maintenance performed on your vehicle.
+"Part C: Periodic Maintenance Inspections" explains important inspections that your dealer's service department or another qualified service center should perform.

+"Part D: Recommended Fluids and Lubricants" lists some recommended products necessary to help keep your vehicle properly maintained.
+These products, or their equivalents, should be used whether you do the work yourself or have it done.

+"Part E: Maintenance Record" is a place for you to record and keep track of the maintenance performed on your vehicle.
 Keep your maintenance receipts.
 They may be needed to qualify your vehicle for warranty repairs.